BTBRBorn/ARC-AGI/README.md

   * **Custom Tokenizer & Serialization:** Specialized tokenizer (`get_tokenizer.py`) designed to convert 2D ARC grids (10 colors + grid structure) into a linear sequence of tokens suitable for autoregressive modeling.
   * **Modular Training Engine:** Separate scripts for training, configuration, and evaluation (`train.py`, `engine.py`, `configurations.py`).
   * **Evaluation Framework:** Dedicated scripts for running inference and evaluating model performance against the ARC metrics (`eval.py`).

+### Purpose

+This project is dedicated to exploring model architectures that are both more efficient and possess stronger innate reasoning capabilities.

+This repository provides a flexible training and evaluation pipeline for testing various architectural hypotheses using ARC-AGI-2 data primarily.
+The public version includes a GPT-2 style, decoder-only transformer model in `model.py`, which serves as a primary baseline.

+The pipeline is fundamentally designed to evaluate **any autoregressive model**.
+By modifying `model.py`, it can be easily repurposed to test entirely different architectures and concepts.